paygol/OpenCart/README.md

 - Upload file "`paygol-for-opencart.1.1.ocmod.zip`" via OpenCart, directly from the admin menu (`Dashboard -> Extension installer -> Upload(button) -> select file`, wait for the progress bar to fill.
 - Install the PayGol module in your OpenCart admin panel (`Extensions -> Payments -> Search "PayGol" -> Press Install`).
-- Enter the ID of your PayGol service (can be found at the "`My Services`" section of your panel, at PayGol's website).
+- Enter the `ID` of your PayGol service (can be found at the "`My Services`" section of your panel, at PayGol's website).
-- Enter the secret key of your PayGol service (can be found at the "My Services" section of your panel, at PayGol's website).
+- Enter the `secret key` of your PayGol service (can be found at the "`My Services`" section of your panel, at PayGol's website).
 - Activate the module, proceed to the module's setup page (`Extensions -> Payments -> Search "PayGol" -> Press "Edit" -> Status -> Enabled`).
 - Paste the provided IPN URL into the "`Background URL (IPN)`" field at your service's configuration, which you can access through the "`My Services`" section of your panel, at PayGol's website.